clap-rs/clap/README.md

 ## What's New

+Here's whats new in 2.27.0:

+** This release also contains a very minor breaking change to fix a bug **

+The only CLIs affected will be those using unrestrained multiple values and subcommands where the subcommand name can coincide with one of the multiple values.

+See the commit [0c223f54](https://github.com/kbknapp/clap-rs/commit/0c223f54ed46da406bc8b43a5806e0b227863b31) for full details.

+*   **The minimum required version of Rust is now 1.12.0 (Stable)**
+*   Values from global args are now propagated UP and DOWN!
+*   fixes a bug where using AppSettings::AllowHyphenValues would allow invalid arguments even when there is no way for them to be valid
+*   when an argument requires a value and that value happens to match a subcommand name, its parsed as a value
+*   fixes a bug that prevented number_of_values and default_values to be used together
+*   fixes a bug that didn't allow args with default values to have conflicts
+*   fixes a panic when using global args and calling App::get_matches_from_safe_borrow multiple times
+*   fixes issues and potential regressions with global args values not being propagated properly or at all
+*   fixes a bug where default values are not applied if the option supports zero values
+*   adds addtional blurbs about using multiples with subcommands
+*   updates the docs to reflect changes to global args and that global args values can now be propagated back up the stack
+*   add html_root_url attribute
+*   sync README version numbers with crate version
+*   args that have require_delimiter(true) is now reflected in help and usage strings
+*   if all subcommands are hidden, the subcommands section of the help message is no longer displayed
+*   fixes when an argument requires a value and that value happens to match a subcommand name, its parsed as a value
+* **AppSettings::PropagateGlobalValuesDown:**  this setting deprecated and is no longer required to propagate values down or up

 Here's what's new in 2.26.2:

 *   if all subcommands are hidden, the subcommands section of the help message is no longer displayed